dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/alerts/configuring-an-alert-notification-service.md

 sidebar_position: 100
 ---

+Dagster+ allows you to configure alerts to fire in response to a range of events.
+These alerts can be sent to a variety of different services, depending on your organization's needs.

+{/* TODO this needs content on the value prop of alerts -- save money, etc */}

 :::note
 You must have **Organization**, **Admin**, or **Editor** permissions on Dagster+ to configure an alert notification service.
 :::